alberttwong/MMM-iFrame/README.md

 ### Twitch.tv streaming
 Just go to the channel you want and click on share and cut and paste the embed src URL (eg. https://player.twitch.tv/?channel=feedbias_int).
 For more info, check out https://dev.twitch.tv/docs/v5/guides/embed-video/

+### Youtube streaming
+Just got to the video you want.
+Click share and embed and pull out the url and add the autoplay parameter (eg.   https://www.youtube.com/embed/yw_nqzVfxFQ?autoplay=1).

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: